JS-lua/js.lua/README.md

 <img src="https://github.com/JS-lua/js.lua/blob/main/resmd/javascript.png?raw=true" width="80px">

 ## Use the syntax of the language with which you can easily describe logic to objects, properties and much more!
 #### You are right, this is JS for Roblox Lua!
 In simple words, it is a shell сonsisting of modules that make it easier to develop games and write code, in most cases it is so.
+But do not forget that you are using Lua code in a JS wrapper! 🦸‍♂️

 ## Installation methods